mindspore-ai/docs/tutorials/source_en/advanced_use/model_scripts_transformation.md

 > The AST mode will be enabled, if both `--in_file` and `--model_file` are specified.

-For the Grapa mode, `--shape` is mandatory.
+For the Graph mode, `--shape` is mandatory.

 For the AST mode, `--shape` is ignored.